socnetv/app/docs/SOCNETV_CLI_REGRESSION_TOOL.md

 Protects Johnson's-algorithm potentials (`DistanceEngine::bellmanFordPotentials()`) and the negative-weight-safe distance path (`Graph::graphDistancesGeodesicSigned()`) — see WS18 in `roadmap_ws18_signed_network_analysis.md` for the algorithm design.
-Designed to grow: later signed-network measures (PN centrality, structural balance ratio) are expected to add new JSON sections to this same kernel rather than spawning new ones.
+Designed to grow: later signed-network measures on triads/structural balance are expected to add new JSON sections to this same kernel rather than spawning new ones — PN centrality (WS18 P3) landed in the `prominence` kernel instead (see its own section below), since it's a per-node centrality score like every other measure that kernel already covers, not a distance-path or triad-level concern.

 Two sections: